paybondpaybond

 Evidence evaluation flow

 After an intent is funded, the payee (or Kit middleware on the payee's behalf) submits one evidence binding per intent.
-Harbor evaluates the predicate, records the report, and moves the intent to evidence_submitted.
+Harbor evaluates the completion rule, records the report, and moves the intent to evidence_submitted.
 Terminal money movement happens only after POST /intents/{id}/settlement/confirm.

 Inputs Harbor evaluates